Reducing the Costs of Proof Synthesis on Rust Systems by Scaling Up a Seed Training Set: Introduction

 \section{Introduction}

-~ Large Language Models (LLMs) have recently achieved substantial progress in code generation, demonstrating strong performance across a wide range of programming languages and programming tasks~\cite{roziere2023code, guo2024deepseek, lozhkov2024starcoder, jimenez2023swe}.
-Despite these advances, the correctness of LLM-generated code remains fundamentally constrained: models can produce syntactically correct code that nonetheless violates critical safety, security, and functionality properties~\cite{toth2024llms, dai2025comprehensive}.
-This is particularly a concern for security-critical or reliability-critical system software, e.g., operating systems and storage systems.
+Large Language Models (LLMs) have achieved substantial progress in code generation, demonstrating strong performance across different programming languages~\citep{roziere2023code, guo2024deepseek, lozhkov2024starcoder, jimenez2023swe}.
+However, the correctness of LLM-generated code remains a challenge: models can produce syntactically correct code that nonetheless violates critical safety, security, and functionality properties~\citep{toth2024llms, dai2025comprehensive}.
+This is particularly a concern for security/reliability-critical system software, e.g., operating systems and storage systems.

-One approach to address this concern is to have LLMs also write proofs of code correctness, and this approach has been extensively explored.
-Indeed, recent research~\cite{verusage} shows that LLMs, combined with state-of-the-art coding agents, can generate proofs for system software written in Rust.
-These proofs are verified by Verus~\cite{verus}, the leading choice for verifying reliability-critical system software~\cite{anvil, verismo, chen2025atmosphere, lattuada2024verus, zhang2025cortenmm}.
-However, this research shows that such proof-generation and proof-reasoning capability is only possessed by recent expensive LLMs (e.g., Claude Sonnet 4.5) and not cheap LLMs (e.g., o4-mini).
-How to effectively generate code proofs at low cost remains an open question.
+One potential solution to this concern is making LLMs write correctness proof for software.
+Indeed, recent research~\citep{verusage} shows that LLMs, combined with coding agents, can effectively generate formal proof for system software written in Rust, which enables formal verification by Verus~\citep{verus}, the leading choice for verifying reliability-critical system software~\citep{anvil, verismo, chen2025atmosphere, lattuada2024verus, zhang2025cortenmm}.
+However, this research shows that such proof-generation capability is only possessed by recent expensive LLMs (e.g., Claude Sonnet 4.5) but not cheaper or a bit older LLMs (e.g., o4-mini, GPT-5).
+How to effectively generate code proofs at \textbf{low cost} remains an open question.

 To answer this question, this paper explores how to synthesize high-quality and high-volume training data for low-resource code verification tools, and use such data to improve the proof generation and reasoning capability of a small LLM.
 Specifically, we focus on training LLMs to write Verus proofs for the correctness of Rust systems.